-People with Munchausen's syndrome often lie about symptoms that are difficult to disprove, such as having a severe headache or pretending to have a seizure.
+Read about the signs and symptoms of Munchausen's syndrome.
+A person will often lie about symptoms that are difficult to disprove, such as having a severe headache.

-Symptoms and signs of Munchausen's syndrome may include pretending to be ill or self-harming to aggravate or induce illness.
+Signs and symptoms of Munchausen's syndrome may include pretending to be ill or self-harming to aggravate or induce illness.